morelamb/laeuphoria/README.md

 - **Deadline**: ~20th June 2025.

 #### **2. TEXT OVERLAY FOR VISUALISER**
+- **Fonts**: [Here](https://drive.google.com/drive/folders/1Wirhm_DHQ5PY3Wxa79wtOqSSgvLvR-ZZ?usp=sharing) are the fonts that will be used.
+You can also use Helvetica Light 45 or Black 95
 - **Primary Text**: `[ARTIST NAME]`, `[TRACK NAME]` (synced to track).
 - **Secondary Text**: Smaller `[LA EUPHORIA - ESCAPE TO PARADISE]`, `[TRACK #]`, `[CD #]`.
 - **Deadline**: ~20th June 2025.